|

 Helpful Questions |

 that to me?
-This is understandable, but a more constructive approach is to focus on the relationship, rather than individual responsibility.
+Asking yourself these questions is understandable, but a more constructive approach is to focus on the relationship, rather than individual responsibility.
 It can be more helpful to think about these

 kind of questions: